faster-cpython/benchmarking-public/results/bm-20230717-3.13.0a0-ba47232/bm-20230717-linux-x86_64-brandtbucher-justin-3.13.0a0-ba47232-vs-base.md

 | Geometric mean           | (ref)                                                                 | 1.01x slower                                                  |

 Benchmark hidden because not significant (11): telco, async_tree_none, async_tree_memoization, bench_mp_pool, gc_traversal, unpickle_list, json, async_tree_cpu_io_mixed, pathlib, sqlglot_transpile, unpickle

+# HPT report

+- Reliability score: 88.75% likely to be slow
+- 90% likely to have a slowdown of 1.00x
+- 95% likely to have a slowdown of 1.00x
+- 99% likely to have a slowdown of 1.00x